-- client-error-not-possible: Same as Print-Job, except that the Printer's "printer-is-accepting-jobs" attribute is not involved, so that the client is able to finish submitting a multi-document job after this attribute has been set to 'true'.
+client-error-not-possible: Same as Print-Job, except that the Printer's "printer-is-accepting-jobs" attribute is not involved, so that the client is able to finish submitting a job that was created with a Create-Job operation after this attribute has been set to 'true'.
 Another condition is that the state of the job precludes Send-Document, i.e., the job has already been closed out by the client.
-However, if the IPP Printer closed out the job due to timeout, the 'client-error-timeout' error status SHOULD be returned instead. - client-error-timeout: This request was sent after the Printer closed the job, because it has not received a Send-Document or Send-URI operation within the Printer's "multiple-operationtime-out" period.
+However, if the IPP Printer closed out the job due to timeout, the 'client-errortimeout' error status SHOULD be returned instead.

+client-error-timeout: This request was sent after the Printer closed the job, because it has not received a Send-Document or Send-URI operation within the Printer's "multiple-operationtime-out" period .